igrishaev/CV/README.md

 **Projects**

-[Queryfeed](https://queryfeed.net/) — my pet project.
+[Queryfeed](https://queryfeed.net/) — my own project.
 It's an online service to fetch posts from Twitter, Facebook and Google+.
 It's build on Clojure plus Ring.
 It handles about **5 millions** requests a day.
 There is a paid subscription with Paypal.